You know the one thing that I hate when I’m sleeping? Noise. Loud, noisy trucks on a Saturday morning disturbing my slumber.

 “Quick deliver too.
 I must know what's your services.
 Nice disguise.”
 He grinned slyly, checking out my plaid bottoms and blue tank top pjs.

 “I’m welcoming you to the neighborhood.”
 Holding out the box in front of him with a smile, he took it and his fingers brushed mine slightly I gasped silently from the tingle but masked it.

-“Wow, perks from a exotic dancer.
+“Wow, perks from an exotic dancer.
 Nice.”

 “Dude either take the donuts or I eat them,” I rolled my eyes annoyed at his assumptions.

 “Andrew, are you being nice?
 Hi, I’m Daisy Strong his mom and you are?”
 A woman came behind him with a bright smile.

 “Hi, I’m Rachel Thompson.
 I live next door,” pulling out my hand for my greeting she walked up and hugged me instead.
 Ok so she’s a hugger, that’s nice.

 “So nice to meet you, you’re so pretty.”
 She complimented with a soft smile and her green eyes glowed.

 “Oh thank you.
 You look awfully young," I complimented.
 I’m not trying to suck up but it’s a bonus to get on her good side, her skin barely had wrinkles and a fit body.

 She laughed incredulously hand on her chest and shook her head, “you’re a sweetheart but I got pregnant at a young age.”